Underrated Image Comics – It’s Here To Reclaim

 • I had to find out about The Black Forest from the same writer, because it’s just as obscure.
 I mean while horrifying Frankenstein-like ape experiments can win awards, it doesn’t mean much when it’s so hard to find.

 • Lions, Tigers and Bears is Mike Bullock’s story of childhood imagination and odyssey.
 Joey Price finds himself in the Stuffed Animal Kingdom where a war between them and the monsters in the closest haunt the night.
-While this series has moved publishers for its finale, Image is where the journey begins for any collector.
+While this series has moved publishers for its finale, they never rereleased any of the other albums.

 • The Creech is a cult classic from Batman artist Greg Capullo channeling the horror series of the 90s.
 This series plays like a schlocky monster movie with how absurd each issue can get.